Portfolio Fast Track: From Request to Delivery¶

 | Approve | Decision-makers greenlight (or reject) it |

-| Project | The approved request becomes a project with a team, timeline, and effort estimates |
+| Project | The approved request becomes a project with a team, timeline, and effort plan |

 | Deliver | The team executes, logs time, and tracks progress to completion |